AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ## Highlights

-GenStudio feature development is rapid and continuous.
+Feature development is rapid and continuous.
 Notable new features include:

-### [!DNL Brand]
+### [!DNL Brands]

 The [!DNL Brand] validation panel was enhanced to improve user experience, including these changes: